 The Targeted Anti-Avoidance Rule commenced 6 April 2016.
-So as to deter individuals from changing a company dividend into a capital payment, therefore, diminishing their tax liability.
+To deter individuals from changing a company dividend into a capital payment, therefore, diminishing their tax liability.

 It, therefore, applies to distributions directed to individuals when closing a limited company on or after 6 April 2016.

-Any Distribution in a winding up made to an individual on or after 6 April 2016 remains treated as a dividend.
+Any distribution in a winding up assigned to an individual on or after 6 April 2016 remains treated as a dividend.
 So for it to work, all the conditions listed below must apply: